nimh-sfim/Afterimage-Imagery-Behavioral/README.md

 Figure 3C,F, and I were created by running the script Afterimage_vs_VVIQ_bootstrapping_analysis.m and edited in Illustrator (Adobe Inc.).

 ## Figure 4
-Created with Illustrator (Adobe Inc.)
+Values calculated in Prism (GraphPad Inc.) and images created with Illustrator (Adobe Inc.)